ArneDT/EpluControl/README.md

 # EpluconControl (your heatpump)
 Control Heatpump via pythonscript (re)using capabilities of the Eplucon website

-## Background and Introduction
+## Introduction

 I am a big fan of using Home Assistant and was quite disappointed about the possibilities to integrate the Ecoforest Heatpump which I own.
 It is the provider to blame, not Home Assistant.
-Of course you can say you should have thought about it before buying it.
-And during the procurement I did ask for the possiblities, it was told that you could control temperature with for example Google.
-In the end yes there was a possiblity to integrate the room controllers, but sadly not the main controller "Th-Touch" which is actually controlling the heatpump.
+Of course you could say you should have done your due dilligence before buying it.
+And id did some during the procurement when i asked the possiblities, it was told that you could control temperature with for example Google.
+In the end yes there was a possiblity to integrate seperate room controllers, but sadly not the main controller "Th-Touch" which is actually controlling the heatpump.

+## Background
 First I started with scraping the eplucon website - using the nice multiscrape integration - to read information and present it in Home Assistant which enable to ask Google about the current temperature and if the heating was on.
 For each item i found the html representation on the website and defined a sensor scraping it.
 Luckily they made an API available which provides the actual information of the heatpump in more structured way.
 It was a big improvement and more stable as I experienced in the beginning issues when they overhauled the website and could startover again finding the html representation of the values to read.
 However there was and is still no possbility to control for example the indoor temperature or the mode of the heatpump using the API.
 I asked for it but without any usable reaction.

 The app and the website as offered by the provider could be used to control and that is it.
 So not fully integrated within my home automation and always in the need to use another app as well without opportunity to do some automations.
 It should be possible!!!